sumn2u/learn-javascript/en/basics/variables.md

 }
 ```

-`const` variables are immutable - they are not allowed to be re-assigned.
+`const` variables are immutable meaning that they are not allowed to be re-assigned.

 ```javascript
 const x = "hi!";